Biography

 Tom Scullin was born in 1953.
 He received his BFA from the Ohio State University and his MFA from Pennsylvania State University.
 Soon thereafter he attended the Skowhegan School of Sculpture and Painting.

-Tom is a proud Founder and a retired fulltime associate professor at Pennsylvania College of Art & Design in Lancaster, PA.
+Tom is a proud Founder of and a recently retired fulltime associate professor at Pennsylvania College of Art & Design in Lancaster, PA.
 He has had 39 years of fulltime college-level teaching experience.
-He thoroughly absorbed Art History from years of teaching it, and travelled extensively in Europe five different times.
+He has thoroughly absorbed Art History from years of teaching it, as well as having travelled extensively in Europe five different times.

 Artist Statement

-I have always explored a realism that has grandness and mystery.
+I have always explored a realism that has a grandness that is imbued with a feeling of mystery.
 This is even evidenced in my still life paintings.
-All is an interaction of characters that etch themselves in time.
+All is an interaction of characters and places that etch themselves in time.

-The spectacle of the American Southwest inspired me to explore that location for over a decade.
-Almost all of these paintings are in an oval format in order to capture a panorama of a complete visual field.
-Some of the paintings are executed on large-scale concave fiberglass forms that envelop the viewers visual field.
-My influences include Hockney's photography and Frederic Church.
-The process of erosion makes these forms nature's sculptures, much as Michangelo had to carve marble to discover the form.
+The spectacle of the American Southwest inspired me to explore that locale for over a decade.
+Almost all of these paintings are in an oval format in order to capture the panorama of a complete visual field.
+Some of the paintings are executed on large-scale concave fiberglass shapes that envelop the viewer.
+My influences include Hockney's photography and the immersiveness of Frederic Church's large scale painting .
+The process of erosion makes many of these monuments visible and are nature's sculptures, much as Michangelo had to carve marble to reveal his figures.

-Now my subjects are a Hyper-Baroque mix of charged juxtapositions.
+Now my subjects are a Hyper-Baroque mix of puzzling juxtapositions.
 The Baroque is my favorite historical era and I am updating it.
-The dynamism of exploitative exploration and the hysteria of religious intolerance are its hallmarks.
+The dynamism of exploitation and the hysteria of religious intolerance are the hallmarks of the Baroque, and this continues to the present day.
 Allegorical paintings should be infused with a contextual richness that extends across many categories of time, cultures, and morality.

 To this end, I use very bright colors and supernatural effects on the beings and settings.
 My style is a unique combination of many influences: the savagery of Goya, the eroticism of Balthus, the perplexity of Magritte, the realms of science and pseudoscience, and religious art from many realms and eras.
 Most of the time, I will include animals in the picture, as humans make themselves too important.
-I believe that I am the only painter of allegories of this style and content.
+I believe that I am the only painter of allegories who has taken on this message.
+Much of the architecture was made by tyrants, hence nature's destructiveness or fires are aspects of divine retribution.

 I think my outlook was shaped from being one of nine children and having grown up Catholic.

-I consider myself to be a hard worker who has always had something to say, as evidenced by my artistic output.
+I consider myself to be a hard and prolific worker who has always had something to say, and this should be evidenced by the extent of my artistic output.